systane/courses/kubernetes/README.md

 A microservice app is just a name that describes an application that is made of lots of small and independent services.
 Working together these microservices become a meaningful app.

+Think that a microservice app is like a team as we can see in the below picture.
+Each of them have a specific role in the team and can work independently but they need work together to achieve a bigger objective, i.e. win the match.

 ![plan](https://github.com/systane/courses/blob/master/kubernetes/plan.png)

+The orchestrator acts like a team manager.
+He is responsible to organize them into a unit with a clear plan as we can see in the next picture.

 ![plan2](https://github.com/systane/courses/blob/master/kubernetes/plan2.png)